archmoj/solarchvision_bim/README.md

     <img src="https://raw.githubusercontent.com/archmoj/solarchvision_bim/refs/heads/main//doc/images/InitialView.jpg">
 </p>

-Please note that in above example the `Setup | 3D-model 1` option is selected.
-A person and a tree is also added close to the camera.
+Please note that in above example the `Setup | 3D-model 7` option is selected.
+Also the rendering is set to `Shade Global Solar` option via `3D-shade` menu.

 ## Adding an object to the scene